 The Crematorium Grounds, St John's Cemetery and Remembrance Chapel are open to the public daily from 9am- 6pm (March to September) and 9am- 5pm (October to February) and until 4pm at weekends, Bank or General Holidays.

-2017 General Cemetery and Maritime Tours take place 14th June, 12th July and 9th August at 7pm (meet at front gate at 6.45pm)
+2018 General Cemetery and Maritime Tours take place Wednesdays 16th May, 20th June and 18th July at 7pm (meet at front gate at 6.45pm) plus Saturday 18th August at 2pm